Skip to main content

 Biography

-James E. Cottrell, M.D. was elected by a joint session of the Legislature to a three-year term as an At-Large Member of the New York State Board of Regents.
+James E. Cottrell, M.D. was first elected by a joint session of the Legislature to a three-year term as an At-Large Member of the New York State Board of Regents in 2011.
+He was re-elected to five-year terms in 2014, 2019, and 2024.

 Dr. Cottrell is a Distinguished Service Professor and Chairman of Anesthesiology at SUNY Downstate Medical Center in Brooklyn.
 As a clinician, Dr. Cottrell has served on the medical staff of Kings County Hospital Center, Long Island College Hospital, Lutheran Medical Center, New York University Hospital, and Bellevue Hospital Center.
 He also served as an Associate Professor of Anesthesiology at New York University.
 Regent Cottrell is a Past President of the American Society of Anesthesiologists and was awarded that national organization’s highest honor, The Distinguished Service Award, in 2010.
 In addition to being Senior Vice President and Dean for Clinical Practice at Downstate, he currently serves as Chairman of the Board of Academic Health Professionals, a medical liability company that insures SUNY Faculty.

-Dr. Cottrell is currently the Editor-in-Chief of the Journal of Neurosurgical Anesthesiology.
-As a clinician/researcher, he was a founding father of the subspecialty of neuroanesthesiology, a field of medicine that has refined and expanded clinical practice and increased patient safety.
-Dr. Cottrell has recently focused on preventing behavioral and cognitive abnormalities induced during surgery and anesthesia.
-He authored the book “Under the Mask: A Guide to Feeling Secure and Comfortable During Anesthesia and Surgery” to help inform and allay the fears of patients scheduled for surgery.
-Dr. Cottrell has mentored over 700 anesthesiology residents, delivered more than 200 guest lectures and served as a visiting professor at more than 120 medical schools around the world.
+Dr. Cottrell was the Editor-in-Chief of the Journal of Neurosurgical Anesthesiology for almost 25 years.
+As a clinician and researcher, he was a founding father of the subspecialty of neuroanesthesiology, a field that has significantly refined clinical practice and enhanced patient safety.
+Dr. Cottrell has dedicated his career to preventing behavioral and cognitive abnormalities induced during surgery and anesthesia.
+He authored "The Informed Consumer's Guide to Safe Surgery and Chronic Pain Relief" to inform and alleviate the fears of patients scheduled for surgery.
+Additionally, he co-authored "Neuroanesthesia," now in its 7th edition, which provides a comprehensive and authoritative overview of the latest developments in this challenging field.
+Dr. Cottrell has mentored over 700 anesthesiology residents, delivered more than 200 guest lectures, and served as a visiting professor at over 120 medical schools worldwide.

 Regent Cottrell served as Vice Chairman of the Board of Directors of Doctors of the World and worked during the developing phase of the AIDS Crises with God’s Love We Deliver to prepare and deliver meals to homebound AIDS patients.
 He also helped found, and served as the Chairman of the Board, of the AIDS Action Foundation.
 While on sabbatical in 1987, he served as a Health Policy Advisor to Senator Edward M. Kennedy when Senator Kennedy was Chair of the Health and Human Services Subcommittee.